kravietz/passphrase.today/README.md

 There's just one configurable parameter in this generator: the target information entropy, which is the most commonly used to illustrate strength of passwords.
 If your entropy threshold is set to 35 bits the application will randomly generate candidate passphrases until it finds one that is measured above this level.
-You can increase or descrease the threshold to get stronger or weaker passphrases.
+You can increase or decrease the threshold to get stronger or weaker passphrases.

 The application uses three methods for candidate passphrase estimation: